 Before entering higher education in 2007, Camps served in the U.S. Army for 22 years and retired as a lieutenant colonel.
 While in the Army, he worked for about five years in the Army Research Office/Laboratory at the Research Triangle Park, North Carolina, as a senior military technology manager and later as program manager for the HBCU/MI basic research program and the youth science program.

-Earlier in his career he was stationed at Fort Bragg, where he was chief of the Joint Special Operations Command’s programs, acquisition and budget branch from 1999 to 2001 and chief of the intelligence automation systems division from 1998 to 1999.
+Earlier in his career he was stationed at Fort Liberty, where he was chief of the Joint Special Operations Command’s programs, acquisition and budget branch from 1999 to 2001 and chief of the intelligence automation systems division from 1998 to 1999.

 Camps was commissioned in the Army in 1984 as a second lieutenant after earning a Bachelor of Science in Psychology from Bowie State University.
 He also earned, in 1997, a Master of Science in Information Systems from George Mason University.